daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-03-26-E5-POC-and-POR-Species-ID-PCR-and-RFLPs.md

 | POR-362 | Reamplify and resequence for H2 |
 | POR-83  | Reamplify and resequence for H2 |

-We will conduct PCR and RFLP for the *Pocillopora* samples and will conduct PCR and Sanger sequencing for the *Porites* samples.
+We will conduct PCR and RFLP for the *Pocillopora* samples (POC Histone) and will conduct PCR and Sanger sequencing for the *Porites* samples (H2).

 # Protocol